 The Senior Associate Director, Major Gifts is a senior fundraising position responsible for designing and implementing innovative programs to identify prospective major and/or principal gift donors to the Lurie Cancer Center and within assigned areas of the Division of Hematology-Oncology.
 Focusing on grateful patients and influential community leaders, devises and executes plans to qualify, cultivate, steward and solicit major and principal gift donors.
 Builds and adapts programs to a point of sustainability.
 Collaborates with various teams (e.g., NU Leadership Circle, Reunions, Schools/Units) as well as deans and/or faculty and administrators to develop philanthropic and fundraising strategies.
 Interfaces with campus leadership to prepare for prospect meetings and solicitations.

-Please Note: Attendance at occasional events that take place outside of standard work hours.
+Please Note: Requires attendance at occasional events that take place outside of standard work hours.